ItamarSafri/Get-ADLastLogon/README.md

 ### Usage
 #### Parameters
-* ObjectType: Specifies the type of objects to retrieve last logon information for.
+* **ObjectType**: Specifies the type of objects to retrieve last logon information for.
 Valid values are "User" or "Computer".
-* ObjectName: Specifies the name of the specific object to retrieve last logon information for.
+* **ObjectName**: Specifies the name of the specific object to retrieve last logon information for.
 Use this parameter in conjunction with ObjectType "User" or "Computer".
-* SearchBase: Specifies the search base for the query.
+* **SearchBase**: Specifies the search base for the query.
 Use this parameter when retrieving objects within a specific organizational unit (OU).
-* Filter: Specifies an optional filter for the query.
+* **Filter**: Specifies an optional filter for the query.
-* Throttle: Specifies the maximum number of concurrent queries to Domain Controllers.
+* **Throttle**: Specifies the maximum number of concurrent queries to Domain Controllers.
 Default value is 5.

 ### Examples
 ```